apleshkov/saber-examples/SaberIOSSessionExample/README.md

 # iOS Session Example

-This example shows how to build an iOS application with [Saber](https://github.com/apleshkov/saber) to work with user sessions: logging in, logging out and loading user data.
+This example shows how to build an iOS application with [Saber](https://github.com/apleshkov/saber) to work with user sessions: logging in, logging out and loading a user data.
 It uses [Alamofire](https://github.com/Alamofire/Alamofire) to work with [GitHub API](https://developer.github.com), [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) to store tokens and [PureLayout](https://github.com/PureLayout/PureLayout) for Auto Layout.

 All dependencies are managed by [CocoaPods](https://github.com/CocoaPods/CocoaPods).